Kenya Airways to suspend flights to Freetown, Monrovia due to Ebola

 The first case was a Liberian national, traveling to India through Nairobi’s Jomo Kenyatta airport, while the second case was that of a Nigerian national who came to Kenya on Aug.
 8, the ministry said in a statement.

-A Zimbabwean who works in South Africa and was traveling to Sierra Leone made up the third case while a second Nigerian national was also admitted to a hospital with Ebola-like symptoms.
+A Zimbabwean who works in South Africa and was traveling to Sierra Leone made up the third case while a second Nigerian national was also admitted in hospital with Ebola-like symptoms.

 Kenya Airways said all passengers booked on the suspended flights would get a full refund.
 The airline has been ferrying medical staff, supplies and equipment for management of the outbreak in some West African states.